cuteapple/keras-practice/README.md

 # keras-practice

-This is practice repo, it's meant to contain all the comment I feel and hope it will help others in learning
+This is practice repo, it's meant to contain all the comment I feel and I think is important hope it will help others in learning

 It is recommended to follow *main* branch and looking at comments (in code)